-Welmer Molenmaker started studying psychology at the University of Amsterdam in 2005.
-Following the completion of his bachelor’s degree in 2009, he obtained his research master’s degree in 2011.
-The general emphasis during his research master was on social psychology, cognitive neuroscience, research methodology, and sport psychology.
-In September 2011, Welmer started a PhD project – which focused on the (un)willingness to reward cooperation and punish non-cooperation – at Leiden University.
-Currently, he works as an Assistant Professor at the Social and Organizational Psychology unit of Leiden University and is a member of the Leiden Institute for Brain and Cognition (LIBC).
+Welmer Molenmaker obtained his research master's degree in psychology at the University of Amsterdam in 2011.
+From 2011 to 2015, he worked as PhD candidate at Leiden University.
+His PhD project focused on the (un)willingness to reward cooperation and punish non-cooperation.
+Currently, he works as Assistant Professor of Social and Organizational Psychology at Leiden University and is a member of the Leiden Institute for Brain and Cognition (LIBC).

 The main research interest of Welmer Molenmaker is social decision making.
 Specifically, he focusses on human cooperation and the (un)willingness to reward cooperation and punish non-cooperation.